vdassios/scratch/readme.md

 ![front cover](cover_front_1.jpg "front") ![back cover](cover_front_2.jpg "back")

-Generates an arbitrary amount of tickets, ranging from 4 to 4.5 million.
-Offers user interactivity & automated playability while visualizing all the data thus generated.

 - Hover over the horse petals to reveal the prizes underneath.
 - Find three of the same value & win the same amount in euros.
 - Each ticket costs 1 euro.